-Based on the needs identified in the FY 2015-19 ConPlan, Housing & Community Development is estimating the percentage of funds to allocate toward each proposed activity for the FY 2020-21 AAP.
-The percentages identified in Table 2 (below) were derived from 5-Year Needs Assessment based by priority needs identified in the ConPlan as follows (these figures are subject to adjustment based on the development of the FY 2015-19 ConPlan):
+Based on the needs identified in the FY 2020-24 ConPlan, Housing & Community Development is estimating the percentage of funds to allocate toward each proposed activity for the FY 2021-22 AAP.
+The percentages identified in Table 2 (below) were derived from 5-Year Needs Assessment based by priority needs identified in the ConPlan as follows (these figures are subject to adjustment based on available funding amounts:

-TABLE 2: ESTIMATED FUNDING ALL OCATIONS PROPOSED FOR FY 2020-21 % Range Affordable Housing (Assumes all HOME funds including 15% Home CHDO mandate and funding for both affordable rental and homeownership) 20%-25% Housing Rehabilitation (CDBG) 15%-20% Public Facilities and Improvement (CDBG) 22%-30% Public Services (Includes Maximum CDBG limit of 15%, plus ESG, and local funding, if available) 20%-30% Percentage of Total Funding 100% Source: Housing & Community Development Affordable Housing funding is distributed through a separate process.
+TABLE 2: ESTIMATED FUNDING ALL OCATIONS PROPOSED FOR FY 2021-22 % Range Affordable Housing (Assumes all HOME funds including 15% Home CHDO mandate and funding for both affordable rental and homeownership) 25%-35% Housing Rehabilitation (CDBG) 15%-20% Public Facilities and Improvement (CDBG) 20%-25% Public Services (Includes Maximum CDBG limit of 15%, plus ESG, and local funding, if available) 15%-20% Percentage of Total Funding 100% Source: Housing & Community Development Affordable Housing funding is distributed through a separate process.

 Because the FAPP is a forward planning document, the allocation percentages listed in Table 2 may differ from actual dollars expended based on the number of applications received and funded.
 The percentages may change also based on final allocations of funds from HUD and calculation of any recaptured funds available from the prior fiscal years.
-If demand for one activity is under subscribed and funds are available to allocate to another eligible activity, which is oversubscribed, Housing & Community Development & may recommend to the Orange County Board of Supervisors that funding
+If demand for one activity is under subscribed and funds are available to allocate to another eligible activity, which is oversubscribed, Housing & Community Development may recommend to the Orange County Board of Supervisors that funding percentages change to meet local needs.